trevor-cuffe/library-api/README.md

 Request Type | Route | Used For
 -------------|-------|---------
 GET | '/catalog/search' | Search for library items based on matching properties.
 Search parameters should be sent as queries in the url.
 Use the key "by" to indicate which fields to search by (comma-separated if using multiple fields), and "value" to enter a comma-separated list of corrosponding values.
-Ex. '/catalog/search?by=id,title,description,isAvailable&value=idValue,titleValue,descriptionValue,isAvailableValue'.
+Ex. '/catalog/search?by=title,isAvailable&value=titleValue,isAvailableValue'.
+Search by options include "id", "title", "description", and "isAvailable".
 Id and isAvailable ("true" or "false") must match exactly.
 Title and description queries will find any item for which the matching string appears somewhere in it's title or description properties (not case-sensitive)
 POST | '/catalog/:id/checkout' | User must be logged in.
 If the item matching the ID in the url is available, the item property "isAvailable" will be updated to false, and the item id will be added to the property "checkedOutItems" on the current user, and a confirmation message will be returned
 POST | '/catalog/:id/return' | User must be logged in.
 If the item id is found in the "checkedOutItems" property of the current user, it will be removed, and the "isAvailable" property of the library item matching that id will be set to true